freedomofpress/securedrop-docs/docs/appendices/glossary.rst

 Journalist Alert Public Key
 ---------------------------
-The *Journalist Alert Public Key* is used for encrypting the daily alert that notifies journalists via encrypted email about whether or not there has been submission activity in the past 24 hours.
-The journalist uses an associated private key to decrypt the alerts.
+The *Journalist Alert Public Key* is used for encrypting the daily alert that notifies *Journalists* via encrypted email about whether or not there has been submission activity in the past 24 hours.
+The *Journalist* uses an associated private key to decrypt the alerts.

 .. _glossary_landing_page: